maxisme/launch_at_login/README.md

 It will return the path of this lib in which there will be an assets folder with a file called `copy-login-helper.sh`.

-Add to your MacOS project in the `Run Scripts` the path of this file like:
+Add to your MacOS project in the `Run Scripts` the path of this file like this builds the helper app to launch your app on login:
 ```
 /bin/sh ~/.pub-cache/hosted/pub.dartlang.org/launch_at_login-0.0.2/lib/assets/copy-login-helper.sh
 ```